niklasax/School_District_Analysis/README.md

 * How is the school summary affected?

+Since Thomas Highschool was the only school with omitted scores, they were the only school affected.
+After omitting the ninth grade scores, the average math and reading scores stayed at approximately 83% to 84% but the biggest change was in the % who passed.
+Initially at Thomas High School, only around 67% passed math, 70% passed reading and 65% passed overall.
+After the change, Thomas High School had 93% pass Math, 97% pass reading and 90% pass overall.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+After replacing the ninth graders’ math and reading scores, Thomas High School’s overall performance improved relative to other schools.
+Initially, they had an overall passing rate of 65% which put them as the school with the 8th highest overall passing rate.
+After the change, their updated 90% overall passing rate put them as the school with the 2nd highest overall passing rate

 * How does replacing the ninth-grade scores affect the following:
   * Math and reading scores by grade